KatePavlovich/pizzabot/README.md

 For `5x5 (1, 3) (4, 4)` one correct solution would be: ENNNDEEEND

-## To run tests
+## How to run test

-in the project directory in terminal run `npm test`
+In the project directory in terminal run `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.